hex-digital/guidelines/github-contributing/README.md

    release attached to the issue, from the URL of the release page.
 8. **Create a Pull Request from your branch to the release branch.** This should contain a message stating Why you've made changed, and How you've made them.
-   The title should also use the same reference as all the commit messages.
+   The title should also use the same reference `[<CODE>-XXX]` as all the commit messages.
 It should also contain a link to the JIRA ticket in question.
 9. **Once approved, merge and delete the source branch.** This is required to keep the repository branches clean.
 You can easily restore the branch from within the closed Pull Request in GitHub.